🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 Tender / Indoor Succulent Care Tips – Echeveria, Haworthia, etc.

-1) Light: light is the most important factor in growing succulents and matters above all else!
+1) Light: light is the absolute most important factor in growing succulents and matters above all else!
 Good light is 80-90% of the “secret” to having gorgeous succulents.
-These plants come from sunny climates and need bright light.
+These plants come from parts of the world with abundant year round sunshine and need bright light.
 Sunshine hours vary across Canada, but generally speaking, a south, west, or east facing window is needed.
-High light species need to be placed on a windowsill (ideally not behind blinds or screen) or very close to a window, with as much direct sun as possible indoors.
-Lower light species can be a little more back from the window and do best with 2-3 hours of direct sun and bright indirect light the rest of the day (many can get by with less light as well).
+High light species need to be placed on a windowsill (not behind blinds or screen) or very close to a window, with as much direct sun as possible indoors.
+Lower light species can be a little more back from the window and do best with about 3 hours of direct sun and bright indirect light the rest of the day (many can get by with less as well).
 A grow light can also be used.
 If they stretch or fade, they aren’t getting as much light as they’d like.
 They will grow towards the light (window); leaning can be prevented by turning the pot every week or two.
-Many enthusiasts in Canada put their succulents outdoors in the warmer months (outdoor light is generally stronger) and use grow lights in the winter.

 High light species: echeveria, sedum, graptopetalum, pachyphytum, crassula, aloe, agave, aeonium, kalanchoe, adromischus, cotelydon, lithops, conophytum.